In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Cut 2 slices lengthwise from the cabbage, each about ½ inch thick, so they resemble steaks; set aside.
 Cut away any core from the remaining cabbage and thinly slice enough cabbage to measure 2 cups [3 cups].

 - Peel the onion and cut in half lengthwise; thinly slice half the onion.
 Save the remaining onion half for another use.
 [Peel 1 onion, cut in half lengthwise, and thinly slice; save the remaining onion for another use.]

 - Coarsely chop the cilantro.

 In a medium bowl, toss together the thinly sliced cabbage, onion, and quick-pickle brine.
 Season to taste with salt and pepper.
 Let stand, stirring occasionally, while you prepare the rest of the meal.
 Just before serving, stir in the pineapple and cilantro.

 Cook the cabbage “steaks”

-- Spread one side of the cabbage “steaks” with up to half the sambal mayo.
+- Spread one side of the cabbage “steaks” with half the sambal mayo.

 In the same pan used for the sausages, if dry, add 1 to 2 teaspoons oil.
 Warm over medium-high heat until hot but not smoking.
-Add the cabbage “steaks,” mayo side down, then spread the other side with as much of the remaining mayo as you like.
+Add the cabbage “steaks,” mayo side down, then spread the other side with the remaining mayo.
 Cook, turning once, until browned on both sides and starting to soften, 3 to 4 minutes per side.
 Remove from the heat and season to taste with salt and pepper.

 Transfer the cabbage “steaks,” sausages, and pineapple slaw to individual plates and serve.